jgwiese/gdemo_bmvariational/README.md

 For basic usage and more functionality demonstration have a look at the [jupyter notebook](https://github.com/jgwiese/prob_model_variational/blob/main/image_learning.ipynb).
-You can also contact me for details regarding the model and the optimization objective derivation.
+You could also contact me for details regarding the model and the optimization objective derivation.